 You may also email us some pictures of your patient’s feet.
 Ideally a picture taken from behind that shows the back of the heels in relaxed calcaneal stance position and one taken from the front that shows their medial arch height in relaxed stance.
 A few minutes’ video of the patient walking is also helpful.
 We have a team of highly skilled and experienced practitioners that make up our technical support team and we are more than happy to help you work out the correct Quad and which orthotic would work best for your patient.

 We have a team of highly skilled and experienced practitioners that make up our technical support team and we are more than happy to offer advice and answer specific questions.
 You can call us or send an email with as much information as possible.
 Attaching pictures and even a short 2 minute video of the patient walking will help us fully understand what you are trying to address and enable us to give you the most accurate advice and help.
 Feel free to take advantage of our technical team of practitioners from different specialties with many years of experience.
+Be sure when sending pictures that no identifying information is visible, such as a patient's face or name.

 We have had a lot of concerns about the misappropriate use of Toe out Gait Plates for kids.
 Yes, we have Toe out Gait Plates.
 They are used for kids with true toe out gait.
 With that in mind, if a child (or adult) is walking toe out, they likely have external tibial or femoral torsion and a supinated foot.
 See below…